 As part of its ongoing commitment to children’s education, SBIFF’s program Mike’s Field Trip to the Movies educates 4,000 fifth and sixth grade Santa Barbara County students in a one-day program during the Festival.
 Founded by the late acclaimed nature cinematographer Mike DeGruy, Mike’s Field Trip to the Movies explores how to use the art of filmmaking to stimulate creative, confident and culturally aware thinkers and empower students and teachers with a creative approach to education.
 To guarantee that underserved populations can experience this opportunity, SBIFF provides FREE transportation to students from Title I schools (low-income demographic areas).

 The program begins with a screening of a 3D film that has themes consisting with the program’s goals.
 Directly following the film will be a discussion with the film’s director covering many topics but all revolving around educating our youth to follow their dreams.
 In the past, Oscar winners James Cameron (“Titanic” “Avatar”), Lee Unkrich (“Toy Story 3”), Gore Verbinski (“The Pirates of the Caribbean” “Rango”), Peter Ramsey (“Rise of the Guardians”) have been in attendance and educated our Santa Barbara county fifth and sixth graders.
-Last year, director Peter Ramsey joined SBIFF Executive Director Roger Durling in educational discussions following screenings of his film “Rise of the Guardians”.
+In 2013, director Peter Ramsey joined SBIFF Executive Director Roger Durling in educational discussions following screenings of his film “Rise of the Guardians”.